Child Support Basics

 When the Internal Revenue Service (IRS) or the Minnesota Department of Revenue take a parent’s tax refund for child support.

-I am on public assistance but I do not want the county to try to collect child support because I am afraid of being hurt by the other parent of my child.
-What can I do?
+What can I do if I'm on public assistance but don't want to try and get child support because I'm afraid of being hurt by the other parent of my child? +

 If you have concerns for your safety or the safety of your children, there is help available.
 The Minnesota Domestic Violence Crisis Hotline can be reached 24 hours a day at (866) 223-1111.

-What if I am not on public assistance and have safety concerns for myself or my children, and I want help setting or collecting child support?
+What if I am not on public assistance and want help with child support, but have safety concerns for myself or my children? +

 You should contact your county child support office about child support services, and talk with them about ways they can help you safely establish child support.
 You should also contact the Minnesota Domestic Violence Crisis Hotline 24 hours a day at (866) 223-1111 and ask them about resources in your area.
 Domestic violence resources can help you with safety issues, including ways to safely collect child support.